traefik/traefik/docs/content/providers/kubernetes-crd.md

 --providers.kubernetescrd.ingressclass=traefik-internal
 ```

-Value of `kubernetes.io/ingress.class` annotation that identifies Ingress objects to be processed.
+Value of `kubernetes.io/ingress.class` annotation that identifies resource objects to be processed.

-If the parameter is non-empty, only Ingresses containing an annotation with the same value are processed.
+If the parameter is non-empty, only resources containing an annotation with the same value are processed.
-Otherwise, Ingresses missing the annotation, having an empty value, or the value `traefik` are processed.
+Otherwise, resources missing the annotation, having an empty value, or the value `traefik` are processed.

 ### `throttleDuration`